5 Key Ways to Overcome Race Anxiety

 Calm the mind.

+When you feel race anxiety, one of the best things you can do is STAY CALM.
+Do this by calming your nervous system with things that you know will soothe your soul.
 Some people like to keep their hands busy with crocheting while others like to keep their minds busy by binging on Netflix or reading a book.
 I personally enjoy massage, stretching, yoga, walks outside, and BREATHING.
+Studies show that deep breathing can improve mood and decrease stress.

 Taking deep breaths where you hold the count for at least 4 seconds on the inhale and exhale can reset your brain and relax your body.
 This is also a trick to do during the race when you feel out of control of your pace and breath.